Akshaykorekar/Temperature_Predication/README.md

-In this notebook I'll be using a LSTM NN to predict the temperature based on past observations.
+I'll be using a LSTM NN to predict the temperature based on past observations.
 For this purpose, the steps followed are:

 Downsampling of the measurements to 1 every 12 hours Normalization of both feature and target variables